 About Me

-I am a PhD candidate at the University of Texas at Austin in the Department of Electrical and Computer Engineering working in the Human Signals Lab under the supervision of Prof. Edison Thomaz.
-I am also affiliated with the Wireless, Networking & Communications Group (WNCG), the Institute for Foundations of Machine Learning (IFML), and the Intelligent Machine Learning Consortium (iMAGiNE).
-I received my B.Eng in Electrical and Computer Engineering from the American University of Beirut in 2017.
-My main research lies at the intersection of mobile and ubiquitous computing, human-centered AI, and human activity recognition (HAR).
-Leveraging multimodal sensing technologies, I am particularly interested in building lifelong adaptive learning systems that continually perceive and recognize human behavior from sensor data with the capacity to dynamically evolve in response to temporal life changes.
+I completed my Ph.D. at the University of Texas at Austin where I worked in the Human Signals Lab under the supervision of Prof. Edison Thomaz.
+During that time, I was affiliated with the Wireless, Networking & Communications Group (WNCG), the Institute for Foundations of Machine Learning (IFML), and the Intelligent Machine Learning Consortium (iMAGiNE).
+My main research lied at the intersection of mobile and ubiquitous computing and human-centered AI.

-Regarding other research experiences, I was a Visiting Student Researcher-Intern at E.L Ginzton Laboratory at Stanford University under the supervision of Prof. Butrus Khuri-Yakub working on transcranial high intensity focused ultrasound.
-I also worked on epileptic seizure prediction and detection optimization as an undergraduate research assistant for two years at the American University of Beirut supervised by Prof. Zaher Dawy.
+Regarding other academic and industry experiences, I was a Visiting Student Researcher-Intern at E.L Ginzton Laboratory at Stanford University under the supervision of Prof. Butrus Khuri-Yakub working on transcranial high intensity focused ultrasound.
+I also worked on epileptic seizure prediction and detection optimization as an undergraduate research assistant at the American University of Beirut supervised by Prof. Zaher Dawy.
 Alongside academic work, I also have industrial experiences through a residency at X, The Moonshot Factory (formerly Google X), CA and internships at Intel, CA and Apple, PA.

 Recent News